s0raLin/scargo/README.md

 ### Common Issues

 - **Scala CLI not found**: Make sure Scala CLI is installed and available in your PATH
+- **Coursier not found**: Coursier is optional but recommended for better dependency management.
+Install it from https://get-coursier.io/
 - **Build fails**: Check that all dependencies are correctly specified in `project.toml`
 - **Run fails**: Ensure your main file has a proper entry point (extends App or has a main method)